Windsor Airlift: History

-After playing at Steele County's Battle of the Bands in mid-2003, the band made a major change in genre direction.
+After playing at Steele County's Battle of the Bands in 2003, the band made a major change in genre direction.
 Abandoning nearly every aspect of pop/punk, they began writing music influenced by Unwed Sailor, and quickly released Selections for a Fallen Soldier.
 During late 2003, the band began work on Selections for a Fallen Soldier, Vol. II, while performing at events on the weekends.
-Selections for a Fallen Soldier, Vol. II, was released in early 2004, one year after the band's change in genre direction.
+Selections for a Fallen Soldier, Vol. II, was released in 2004.
+The band also began creating short films to be played with their songs on old televisions at their concerts.
+They released their album, Moonfish Parachutist in 2004.
+In early 2005, the band released a four-song EP, Hotels.
+Along with the release of the EP, they also released the album, Qiu!.
+Many of these albums were recorded in Young's basement.
+Throughout 2005 and 2006, they continued to play at shows and write music with an additional member, and long-time friend to the group, Michael DeMars.
+In late 2006, the band released Ocean City Park.
+Young and Andy collaborated on a project via the internet, and released the EP, Beneath The Crystal Waves.